-2Policy governance and strategy: 95%; Direct - Listed equity - Active fundamental: 100%; Confidence building measures: 100% issuer-level ESG Risk analysis used in the calculation of Morningstar's Sustainability Score.
-Based on 96% of AUM.
-Data is based on long positions only.
+2Policy governance and strategy: 95%; Direct - Listed equity - Active fundamental: 100%; Confidence building measures: 100%

 3Sustainability Score and Sustainability Rating as of 30 November 2023.
-Data based on Martin Currie Equity Income Fund.
-Sustainalytics provides
+Data shown for the Martin Currie Ethical Values with Income Fund.
+Sustainalytics provides companylevel analysis used in the calculation of Morningstar's Sustainability Score.
+Based on 99% of AUM.
+Data is based on long positions only.